 Arri video about the Cameron Pace Alexa M partnership

-Part 2 of the interview with Cameron and Pace will discuss the 3D transition for the cinematographer.
+Part 2 of the interview with Cameron and Pace discusses the 3D transition for the cinematographer.